CS-SI/eodag/docs/api_reference/index.rst

          :text-align: center
          :shadow: md

-         Represents individual collections of catalogs and their metadata in Pydantic models with capabilities to search and list queryables.
+         Represents individual collections and their metadata in Pydantic models with capabilities to search and list queryables.

    .. grid-item-card:: :octicon:`list-unordered;1.5em`  Queryables
          :link: queryables